THE FRENCH-STYLE ICE CREAM

 3 more ways to make this white chocolate ice cream:

 THE ITALIAN WAY.
 This is your hot weather ice cream: easy to make, and resistant to melting.
-With milk, cream, sugar, white chocolate, corn starch.
+Also the lowest in heavy cream.
+With white chocolate, milk, heavy cream, sugar, cornstarch.

 LIKE A PRO.
-The closest you can get to store-bought ice cream with just one extra ingredient.
-With milk, cream, sugar, white chocolate, xanthan gum.
+The closest you can get to store-bought ice cream with just one extra ingredient: xanthan gum.
+With white chocolate, milk, heavy cream, sugar, xanthan gum.

 Do not reduce or replace anything; everything is there for a reason.

 • Egg yolks: we use eggs in the range of 65 – 75 gr; 2.3 – 2.65 oz, but it is ok to use larger or smaller ones.
-It’s easier to separate the egg yolks from the whites when the eggs are cold.
+To separate the egg yolks from the whites do so when the eggs are cold.

 This is a quick overview of the recipe.
 If you are new to ice cream making, do read the recipe before proceeding.